MatthewNobes/chance/README.md

 # Chance

-A pseudorandom rice rolling app
+A single-page pseudorandom rice rolling app setup as a small svelte-kit and tailwind css test lab.

 ## Developing